standardebooks/web/scripts/README.md

 # sync-ebooks

 To use, call this script with the directory where your ebooks go as its last argument.
 For example `sync-ebooks /standardebooks.org/ebooks` or if you want to clone them into this repository `sync-ebooks ebooks`.
 If you want progress output, use -v, and if you want detailed git progress output use -vv.
+GitHub allows you to make 60 unauthenticated API requests per hour.
+If you use unauthenticated API requests for other things, this might not be enough, so to resolve that issue, you can create a new OAuth token at https://github.com/settings/tokens/new and pass it via the --token option.
+You don't need to give the token any permissions.

 # deploy-ebook-to-www